shichaohui/EasyCalendar/README.md

 ```

 9. Set the calendar size will wrap content or not.
+Use this api you can set the calendar size will wrap content or not. if true, the layout's height will auto change with animation when month changed.
 ```java
 /**
  * Set the layout will wrap content or not.